docker-mailserver/docker-mailserver/docs/content/config/security/ssl.md

 * add `SSL_TYPE=self-signed` to your container environment variables
 * if a matching certificate (files listed above) is found in `config/ssl`, it will be automatically setup in postfix and dovecot.
 You just have to place them in `config/ssl` folder.

+### Custom certificate files

+You can also provide your own certificate files.
+Add these entries to your `docker-compose.yml`:

+    volumes:
+      - /etc/ssl:/tmp/ssl:ro
+    environment:
+    - SSL_TYPE=manual
+    - SSL_CERT_PATH=/tmp/ssl/cert/public.crt
+    - SSL_KEY_PATH=/tmp/ssl/private/private.key

+This will mount the path where your ssl certificates reside as read-only under `/tmp/ssl`.
+Then all you have to do is to specify the location of your private key and the certificate.

+Please note that you may have to restart your mailserver once the certificates change.

 ### Testing certificate